VascoPires/PopUpFEM/README.md

 ### 1. Using the script

-The script is mainly composed by three main dictionaries, the `main_dict` where the main model parameters are defined, the `BC_dict` with the important boundary conditions and the `model_def` where stacks of box units are defined with the specified colors.
-On the `main_dict` dictionary the general modelling conditions are defined such as the mechanical properties of the shells, the dimensions etc. In this dictionary it is also defined if you desire to run the job after the model is generated and to make a gift of the results.
+The script is mainly composed by three main dictionaries, the `main_dict` where the main model parameters are defined, the `BC_dict` with the relevant boundary conditions and the `model_def` where stacks of box units are defined with the specified colors.
+On the `main_dict` dictionary the general modelling conditions are defined such as the mechanical properties of the shells, the dimensions etc. In this dictionary it is also defined if you desire to run the job after the model is generated and to generate a gif of the results.
+Each input dictionary is explained next.

+#### Main dictionary

+The main dictionary contains crucial information required for generating a cube unit, including dimensions and material properties.
+The Young's modulus (typically for paper) and Poisson's ratio have minimal impact on the results.
+The most relevant material parameters for the simulation are the band stiffness (defined in the `BC_dict`) and shell density.
+However, it's important to note that shell stiffness significantly affects the likelihood of buckling, so having adequate and realistic values for the stiffness of the shell is important.

 ```python
 main_dict = {